 Now, findings from researchers at the University of California, Irvine, suggest that ATR mutations may be partially responsible for the resistance to immune checkpoint inhibitors.

 “Cancers develop not only because they acquire mutations that promote their growth but also because they are able to prevent the immune system from recognizing and removing them,” Anand K. Ganesan, MD, senior author and associate professor of dermatology at the University of California, Irvine, said in a press release.
-“Understanding how developing tumors interact with the to promote their continued growth is a key to developing effective immunotherapies.”
+“Understanding how developing tumors interact with the immune system to promote their continued growth is a key to developing effective immunotherapies.”

 The ATR protein kinase is a major component of the DNA damage repair pathways, and is essential for the survival of human cells.
 Since patients with defective DNA damage repair pathways are at increased risk of developing melanoma, researchers sought to assess whether this was the case for ATR mutations.